-The systems proposed are of a type that is expected by the TRMP in the Wastewater Management Area, being capable of treating wastewater to at least 'secondary standard'.
+The system proposed are of a type that is expected by the TRMP in the Special Domestic Wastewater Disposal Area (SWADI), being capable of treating wastewater to at least 'secondary standard'.

 Secondary treatment systems generally are "aerated systems" which operate using a septic tank followed by a second chamber, in which air is injected through the wastewater by a blower system.
 This aeration chamber oxygenates the wastewater and provides conditions for the growth of aerobic bacteria that treat the wastewater.
 Other types of secondary treatment, such as vermiculture systems, gravel beds and mounds are also available and produce wastewater of a similar standard.